-A Strategic Flood Risk Assessment (SFRA) has also been undertaken for the preparation of the Draft Plan.
+A Strategic Flood Risk Assessment (SFRA) has been undertaken for the preparation of the Plan.
 The requirement for SFRA is provided under 'The Planning System and Flood Risk Management Guidelines for Planning Authorities'.

-The preparation of the Draft Plan, Strategic Flood Risk Assessment, Strategic Environmental Assessment and Appropriate Assessment have taken place concurrently and the findings have informed both the Draft Plan and the SEA.
+The preparation of the Plan, Strategic Flood Risk Assessment, Strategic Environmental Assessment and Appropriate Assessment have taken place concurrently and the findings have informed both the making of the Plan and the SEA.